Skip to main content

 Praise Dead Game Cover

-Praise Dead is a single player casual strategy game.
+Praise Dead is a single player tactical role playing game with horror, fantasy and dark fantasy themes.
 It was developed by Intrepid Marmot and was released on December 5, 2023.
 It received mostly positive reviews from players.

 Skip User Reviews